-A year after finishing my massage program, the chiropractic clinic I worked at decided to move to a new location farther away from me.
+A year after finishing my massage therapy program, the chiropractic clinic I worked at decided to move to a new location.
 The commute would be significantly longer and the client base I had there was good, but not great.
 I had to decide if I would move with them or if I wanted to start somewhere new.
 That’s when I started thinking about starting my own business…

 Independence won out.
 I was terrified to take that first step out on my own, but I knew it was what I wanted.
-The first two months were really tough.
-I definitely was not making enough money to pay my bills, causing a constant state of stress and anxiety.
-I was having panic attacks almost every week, but I persisted with my work.
+The first two months were tough.
+I was not making enough money to pay my bills, causing a constant state of stress and anxiety.
+I had panic attacks almost every week, but I persisted with my work.
 I told myself that if I just stayed the course, it would all work out.
 Every month brought new clients in – mostly through word of mouth, sometimes through advertising and my business gradually grew and stabilized.
-My anxiety began to calm down and I settled into a steady routine.
+My anxiety began to calm down, and I settled into a steady routine.

 Categorised in: Orthopedic Massage